supercollider/supercollider/README_OS_X.txt

 To create a "standalone" app using cmake, you need to use the "standalone" flag.
 For example, to create a standalone whose name is MyFabApp:

-	cmake -D standalone:string=MyFabApp ..
+	cmake -D standalone="MyFabApp" ..

-This builds like normal but names the finished program "MyFabApp" and puts all resources into the app bundle, including any special resources you might have created in the folder "platform/mac/MyFabApp Resources" (or, if that doesn't exist, it just uses "platform/mac/Standalone Resources").
+This builds like normal but names the finished program "MyFabApp" and includes any special resources you might have created in the folder "platform/mac/MyFabApp Resources" (or, if that doesn't exist, it just uses "platform/mac/Standalone Resources").

 If you've built a standalone and want to go back to normal build mode, just set that value as an empty string:

-        cmake -D standalone:string= ..
+        cmake -D standalone="" ..

 ------------------------------------------------------------------------